pzq123456/LSGI533/reports/Report1.md

 # Report 1 (20%) :
 > - PanZhiQing 24037665g

-> Submission date: 18 Oct

-- GPS Positioning algorithms
-    - GPS observation Equations
-- Pseudorange, carrier phase, and Doppler
-    - GPS orbit coordinate computation and satellite clock error algorithms
-    - Receiver positioning algorithms with Pseuorange Measurements

 ## Abstract

+This report can be used as a quick handbook for programmers who want to implement GPS positioning algorithms with programming languages(like MATLAB, Python, C++, etc.).
+The report covers the GPS observation equations, GPS orbit coordinate computation, satellite clock error algorithms, and receiver positioning algorithms with pseudorange measurements.
+The report is based on the book "**GPS: Theory, Algorithms and Applications**" by Guochang Xu.

 ## Contents